Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Green's Restriction Theorem

 \section{Green's Restriction Theorem}

 The main technical tool in this paper is Green's hyperplane restriction theorem from \cite{Green}.
 We begin this section by recalling Macaulay representations and their basic properties.
 Then we give a precise statement of Green's theorem and translate the result into the language of this paper.
+In Lemma~\ref{lemma:finiterankrespos} we will prove a more general analytic version of Green's result using the ideas from the proof of the restriction theorem in~\cite{Green:gin}.

-Given a non-negative integer $c$ and a positive integer $d$, then $c$ can be uniquely expressed in the following form:
+Given a non-negative integer $c$ and a positive integer $d$, then $c$ is uniquely expressed in the following form:

 where $0 \leq k_1 < k_2 < \cdots < k_d$.
 This expression is known as the $d$-th Macaulay representation of $c$.
 Following \cite{Green}, we introduce the following notation:

 where we define $\binom{a}{b}=0$ for $a<b$.
 Notice that $\cdot_{<d>}$ is monotone increasing.